What Is a Paddle Raise? The Complete Fundraiser Guide

 -

 Create your story.
-A 2–3 minute video.
+A two to three minute video.
 A beneficiary on stage.
 Photos.
 Make it real.
 Rehearse.

 -